Qatar's US ambassador: We can live under Arab embargo 'forever'

 During the briefing, Al-Mouallimi again accused Qatar of financing terrorism and backing extremism in the region, accusations that Qatar firmly rejects.

-When asked after the briefing whether the four countries were backing down on their 13 demands, Al-Mouallimi deferrred.
+When asked after the briefing whether the four countries were backing down on their 13 demands, Al-Mouallimi dismissed the idea.

 "I didn't discuss the demands or giving up on those demands.
 I talked about the important thing now being the commitment to the six principles ... that statement was the last one to express the comprehensive point of view of the participating countries," he said.